2bdulra7manRea/Social-Network-Analysis-with-Hierarchical-Clustering/readme.md

 In the dendrogram, observe how individuals with similar interests or social platform usage are grouped together.
 The structure of the dendrogram can reveal patterns and communities within the social network.

+## Evaluation Metrics

+The clustering results were evaluated using the following metrics:

+- **Silhouette Score:** 0.4732

+  - A higher silhouette score indicates well-defined clusters.

+- **Calinski-Harabasz Score:** 59.32

+  - Higher values indicate better-defined clusters.

+- **Davies-Bouldin Score:** 0.7798

+  - A lower Davies-Bouldin Index is indicative of better clustering.

 ## Usage

 To replicate or extend this analysis, follow these steps: